Jeremiah Dixon

-Jeremiah Dixon (27 July 1733 – 22 January 1779) was an English surveyor and astronomer best known for surveying the Mason–Dixon line with Charles Mason from 1763 to 1767.
-The line came to mark the borders between Maryland, Pennsylvania and Delaware.
+Jeremiah Dixon (27 October 1733 – 22 January 1779) was an English surveyor and astronomer best known for surveying the Mason–Dixon line with Charles Mason from 1763 to 1767.
+The Line came to mark the borders between Maryland, Pennsylvania and Delaware.
+Dixon's name may be the origin for the nickname Dixie used in reference to the Southern United States.